-If approved, the FCC’s proposal to kill net neutrality and place control over traffic in the hands of ISPs will yield far-reaching negative impact on investors, both institutional and private.
-The greatest disadvantages will fall to those hundreds of millions of citizens who hold retirement accounts and who, with professional advisors, rely on diverse information sources to make wise choices.
+In our opinion, the FCC’s move to kill net neutrality and place control over traffic in the hands of ISPs yields far-reaching negative impact on investors, both institutional and private.
+The greatest disadvantages fall to those hundreds of millions of citizens who hold retirement accounts and who, with professional advisors, rely on diverse information sources to make wise choices.

-This proposal, if approved, will yield far-reaching negative impact on investors, both institutional and private.
-The greatest disadvantages will fall to those hundreds of millions of citizens who hold retirement accounts and who, with professional advisors, rely on diverse information sources to make wise choices.
+This regulatory rollback, yields far-reaching negative impact on investors, both institutional and private.
+The greatest disadvantages fall to those hundreds of millions of citizens who hold retirement accounts and who, with professional advisors, rely on diverse information sources to make wise choices.

 Unmitigated conflicts of interest possessed by the ISP beneficiaries such as ATT & Verizon aside, our firm views this deregulation as excessively risky.
 Once in possession of control of traffic and able to levy fees for “premium” services, ISPs will not stop there.
 They will doubtless turn for revenue from others willing to “rent” greater access — like storefronts — to garner public attention.
 Consequently, we believe market demands will centralize access and information flow in favor of those parties who can best afford it.
 Investment Institutions, Banks, and other Private or Public entities cab and will pay for and gain larger footprints in the public domain.
 Those voices with smaller budgets will be drowned out.
 This outcome can rapidly staunch competition, not increase it.
 It can also lead to an even more monolithic approach to discussion of investment topics and choices, which is already a serious problem that hurts investors.